Sarenput II

-Family and career
+Family

-Sarenput was the son of Khema, a governor of Elephantine during the reign of Amenemhat II, and of his wife Satethotep, as well as the nephew of the nomarch Sarenput I. Among his titles, he was nomarch of the 1st nome of Upper Egypt ("Land of the Bow"), mayor of Elephantine, high priest, overseer of the priests of Satet and Khnum, and "leader of the border patrols at the narrow door of the southern lands".
-He is attested as nomarch for at least 12 years between Year 4 of Senusret II and Year 8 of Senusret III.
+Sarenput II was the son of Khema, a governor of Elephantine during the reign of Amenemhat II, and of his wife Satethotep, as well as the nephew of the nomarch Sarenput I. Among his titles, he was nomarch of the 1st nome of Upper Egypt ("Land of the Bow"), mayor of Elephantine, high priest, overseer of the priests of Satet and Khnum, and "leader of the border patrols at the narrow door of the southern lands".

 Sarenput II had a younger brother, Shemai, whose undisturbed burial was discovered in March 2017 by University of Jena in the Qubbet el-Hawa area of Aswan, the same area where Sarenput had his tomb.
 Shemai's mummy was found and covered with a "beautiful mask".
 Sarenput also had a daughter, Sattjeni, who has been identified as the mother of two subsequent nomarchs at Elephantine: Amenyseneb and Heqaib III.

+Career

+He is attested as nomarch for at least 12 years between Year 4 of Senusret II and Year 8 of Senusret III.

 Relief of Sarenput II from his tomb.

-Like many of his predecessors, Sarenput made additions at the sanctuary of Heqaib at Elephantine: in particular, he ordered a shrine for his father Khema and one for himself, containing a statue of Khema and one of Sarenput II respectively.
+Like many of his predecessors, Sarenput made additions at the sanctuary of Heqaib at Elephantine.
+He ordered a shrine for his father Khema and one for himself, containing a statue of Khema and one of Sarenput II respectively.
 The two statues are stylistically different, with the former (Khema) being idealized and typical of the reign of Amenemhat II while the latter (Sarenput II) is more expressive, realistic and detailed, reflecting the style in use during the subsequent reign of Senusret II: both statues are considered to be masterpieces of the Middle Kingdom sculpture.
-Another statue depicting Sarenput II and probably coming from his tomb, is again stylistically typical of the reign of Amenemhat II.
+Another statue depicting Sarenput II, and probably coming from his tomb, is again stylistically typical of the reign of Amenemhat II.